tidylang2026/tidylang2026.github.io/4_submission_guidelines.md

 #### **1. Training Data Regulations**

 - This is an **open-condition challenge**, and participants are permitted to use any public or private datasets to train their systems, in addition to the provided TidyVoiceX training partition.
 The use of all non-challenge data must be fully disclosed in the system description paper.
-- **Strict restriction on Common Voice data**: The only data permitted from the Mozilla Common Voice (MCV) dataset is the official **TidyVoiceX training partition**, as defined in the Challenge Task and Dataset section.
+- **Strict restriction on Common Voice data**: The only data permitted from the Mozilla Common Voice (MCV) dataset is the official **TidyVoiceX dataset**, as defined in the Challenge Task and Dataset section.
 The use of any other data from the MCV corpus is strictly forbidden.
-The official training data list will be provided on the challenge website.

 #### **2. Prohibition of Re-identification and Data Recombination**